0xPR3ST1JH0NN7/WiFiCatcher/README.md

 For WPA-Enterprise networks, WiFiCatcher singles out the 802.1X access points, reads and exports the RADIUS server certificate, pulls EAP Response/Identity usernames (often `DOMAIN\user`) out of the traffic, and enumerates which EAP methods a network accepts.

-For any selected AP, the attack-paths view then lays out the exploitation routes that fit its security type.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.